vufind-org/learning-vufind-book/source/05-understanding_solr.rst

 You will also find that if you access just the base part of the URL (which will usually be something like  http://localhost:8983/solr), you will find a useful Solr administration panel which lets you explore some of the features of the platform; this also includes a helpful form for building your own queries.
 If you decide to learn more about Solr using the “Additional Resources” below, you will likely spend a lot of time in this interface.

-Note that turning on debug mode can prevent some features of VuFind from working correctly, so it is not a good idea to leave it turned on all the time; it is just intended as a quick-and-easy way to access some technical details like Solr queries.
-For some more robust alternatives, including logging to files, see the troubleshooting page in VuFind’s wiki (https://vufind.org/wiki/development:troubleshooting).
+Note that turning on debug mode can prevent some features of VuFind® from working correctly, so it is not a good idea to leave it turned on all the time; it is just intended as a quick-and-easy way to access some technical details like Solr queries.
+For some more robust alternatives, including logging to files, see the troubleshooting page in VuFind®’s wiki (https://vufind.org/wiki/development:troubleshooting).

 Additional Resources